return42/sphkerneldoc/linux_src_doc/sound/soc/fsl/fsl_ssi_c.rst

 Description
 -----------

-This function is called by ALSA to start, stop, pause, and resume the DMA transfer of data.

 The DMA channel is in external master start and pause mode, which means the SSI completely controls the flow of data.